GPS Fundamentals

 Coherent

-by a factor of N while the noise (uncorrelated and not band-limited) voltage increases
+factor of N while the noise (uncorrelated and not band-limited) voltage

 The gain by a coherent integration is given by